 Please remember when you look up at Y Mountain to ask yourself the question “Why Mountains?”
 My prayer is that you will remember that they are there not to befuddle us but to bless us.

 Because the Father and the Son love us with infinite, perfect love, and because They know we cannot see everything They see, They have given us laws that will guide and protect us.

 You are a vital part of this gathering.
 You have something to gain from and something to offer in your interactions with those around you.

 Remember why you came to BYU and, more important, why you came to earth.
 Do your utmost.
 Do the best you can.
 And then act as if there is no alternative but to succeed.

 A BYU education does not focus solely on the acquisition of knowledge, as important as that is.
 As our mission statement makes clear, a BYU education focuses on “the full realization of human potential.”

 Elder Dale G. Renlund reminds the faculty of BYU that their responsibility to help students draw closer to Christ is more than a job—it is a blessing.

 The Book of Mormon is the engine that powers conversion and a change of heart, leading us closer to Jesus Christ.

 All of us can find ways to be more open and receptive to the transformative change that the Lord requires of us—even that mighty change that transforms us into someone new.

-This intellectual and spiritual work can be difficult.
-It can be exhausting.
 I know some of you are tired.
 You are not sure you can keep at it.
 You go ahead and find some stillness today.
 Gather your strength today.
 Rest up today, because tomorrow we ride for Zion.
 And it is not quite Zion if you are not there.